TEF

 Engage through the three-channel model

-The documented governance concern is taken first to the company itself (governance review request), then — where the response is inadequate — to relevant regulatory authorities, and where further warranted, to financial institutions or courts.
+The documented governance concern is taken first to the corporate body through a formal governance notice, then — where the response is inadequate — to relevant regulatory authorities, domestic and international, and where further warranted, to financial institutions or courts.
 Each channel is sequential and conditional on the response received at the prior stage.

 Primary Sources